Oxygen Isotope Ratios in Hydrogen-Deficient Carbon Stars: A Correlation with Effective Temperature and Implications for White Dwarf Merger Outcomes: Observations

 For the RCB stars in our sample, we determined photometric phases at the epochs of the IRTF observations using time-series photometric information aggregated from various surveys by the DREAMS monitoring portal\footnote{\url{https://dreams.anu.edu.au/monitoring/}}.
 Of the nine RCB stars, IRAS 1813+ and WISE J1820+ were observed in a decline, where their V-band brightness were fainter by $\Delta V \approx 1$ and $\Delta V \approx 3$ mag than maximum luminosity respectively.
-Subsequently, the spectra for these two stars have not been analyzed as the photospheric lines are heavily diluted by newly ejected dust clouds.
-Additionally, although it was observed at maximum light, V CrA was found to have a heavily diluted and featureless spectrum, likely due to a combination of its high estimated effective temperature ($\sim 6500$ K) and large \textit{K}-band excess from circumstellar dust.
-ASAS-RCB-18 and ASAS-RCB-21 were recovering from decline phases and were both roughly 0.8 mag fainter than maximum luminosity, but this does not appear to appreciably dilute the photospheric spectrum, as we see lines that are stronger than or comparable to other stars.
-The remaining four RCB stars were observed at maximum light, bringing the total number of RCB stars analyzed in this work to six.
+Subsequently, the spectra for these two stars have not been analyzed as the photospheric lines are heavily diluted {due to a decrease of the photospheric to circumstellar dust shell flux ratio in the \textit{K}-band} caused by newly ejected dust clouds.
+Additionally, although it was observed at maximum light, V CrA was found to have a featureless spectrum, likely due to a combination of its high estimated effective temperature ($\sim 6500$ K) and large \textit{K}-band excess from circumstellar dust.
+ASAS-RCB-18 and ASAS-RCB-21 were recovering from decline phases and were both roughly 0.8 mag fainter than maximum luminosity, but this does not appear to appreciably dilute the photospheric spectrum, as we see lines that are stronger than or comparable to other stars {despite a similar V-band {deficit} as IRAS 1813+.
+To understand this apparent discrepancy, we examined mid-infrared NEOWISE W1 and W2 light curves \citep{mainzer2014}, that track variations of emission from the circumstellar dust shell \citep{feast1997}.
+The NEOWISE data shows that IRAS\,1813+ was at its maximum mid-IR brightness at the time of the iSHELL observation, while ASAS-RCB-18 and 21 were at minimum mid-IR brightnesses, suggesting that the extent of dilution observed in the \textit{K}-band is substantially lower for ASAS-RCB-18 and 21.
+For this reason, we include these objects in our analysis.} The remaining four RCB stars were observed at maximum light, bringing the total number of RCB stars analyzed in this work to six.

 Among the dLHdC stars, \citet{tisserand2024} identified four as part of the galactic bulge structure (A223, B42, C38, and B566), one as belonging to the thick disk (HD 137613), and another (HD 182040) likely associated with the thin disk.
 For the RCB stars, only one has been assigned to a galactic substructure: NSV 11154, classified as a halo star due to its high galactic latitude and significant radial velocity.